ML4GLand/EUGENe/docs/usage-principles.md

 4. EUGENe installations come with a single preloaded dataset (random1000) representing random sequences and targets.
 These are designed for testing purposes

 5. Adding datasets is a pretty straightforward process!
 We have developed a tutorial notebook that walks you through the process of adding a dataset to EUGENe.
-You can find it [here](

- and we encourage users to do so and submit pull requests for them!
+You can find it [here](https://github.com/adamklie/EUGENe/blob/main/tutorials/adding_a_dataset_tutorial.ipynb).
+We strongly encourage users to do so and submit pull requests for them.
+We will be adding more datasets to the library as we find them.

 Check out the [`datasets` API](https://eugene-tools.readthedocs.io/en/latest/api.html#module-eugene.datasets) for a list of currently available datasets and their descriptions.